kube-ci/engine/docs/concepts/README.md

 # Concepts

-Concepts help you learn about the different parts of the Kubeci-engine and the abstractions it uses.
+Concepts help you learn about the different parts of the KubeCI engine and the abstractions it uses.

-- What is Kubeci-engine?
+- What is KubeCI engine?
   - [Overview](/docs/concepts/what-is-kubeci-engine/overview.md).
-Provides a conceptual introduction to Kubeci-engine, including the problems it solves and its high-level architecture.
+Provides a conceptual introduction to KubeCI engine, including the problems it solves and its high-level architecture.
 - Custom Resource Definitions
   - [Workflow](/docs/concepts/crds/workflow.md).
 Introduces the concept of `Workflow` for configuring a set of tasks in a Kubernetes native way.
   - [Workflow Template](/docs/concepts/crds/workflow_template.md).
 Introduces the concept of `WorkflowTemplate` to invoke a template with arguments for different workflows.